bradyhouse/house/fiddles/angular2/fiddle-0018-AgGrid/README.markdown

 ### Description

-An Angular2 Fiddle exploring how to perform a simple AJAX get request.
+An Angular2 Fiddle exploring how to--

+ 1. "Subscribe" to a get request in order to download some JSON
+ 2. Dynamically configure the columns of an AgGrid control
+ 3. Populate the grid

 ### Published Version Link